Chicken and Dressing Recipe

 5. Rest the Chicken Before Carving

 Allow the chicken to rest after roasting.
-This lets the juices redistribute throughout the meat, making it more tender and flavorful.
-It also prevents the juices from running out when you carve the chicken, keeping the meat moist.
+Letting it rest gives the juices time to settle back into the meat, making each bite more tender and full of flavor.
+It also helps keep the juices from spilling out when you carve, so the meat stays nice and moist.

 6. Add an Egg for Binding